'Parachuting donkey' shocks Russian holidaymakers

 A braying donkey attached to a parachute and sent soaring in the blue skies above the beaches of southern Russia has stunned holidaymakers and prompted a police enquiry, officials said Tuesday.

-Attached to a parachute pulled by a speedboat, the animal screamed in fear as it circled over heads of holidaymakers sunbathing last week on a beach on the Sea of Azov in the Cossack village of Golubitskaya in the Krasnodar region.
+Attached to a parachute pulled by a speedboat, the apparently terrified animal circled over heads of holidaymakers sunbathing last week on a beach on the Sea of Azov in the Cossack village of Golubitskaya in the Krasnodar region.

 A regional police spokeswoman said the donkey ended up in the skies as a result of an impromptu advertising campaign by several entrepreneurial Russians to attract beachgoers to their beach where they could indulge in the thrill of parasailing.

 Instead, they attracted the attention of regional police who learned of the flying donkey earlier this week and launched a probe.

 "The donkey screamed and children cried," regional police spokeswoman Larisa Tuchkova told AFP.
 "No-one had the brains to call police."

 Instead, she said, people reached for their cameras and bombarded a local newspaper with phone calls.